OpenBMB/AgentVerse/README.md

 - 🤖 **Supports a Wide Range of LLMs**: Our framework is built on top of [LangChain](https://github.com/hwchase17/langchain), which supports a wide range of different large language models.
 You can also easily customize your own LLM by referring to the [LangChain documentation](https://python.langchain.com/en/latest/modules/models/llms/examples/custom_llm.html).

+### 🗓 Coming Soon

+- [ ] Demonstrate how to use AgentVerse to support the behavior of agents in a [sandbox environment GPT-World](https://github.com/ShengdingHu/GPT-World)
+- [ ] Add documentation
+- [ ] Support more sophisticated memory for conversation history
+- [ ] Add support for local LLM
+- [ ] ...

 ### 👾 A Simple Demo Video